Nokku-Organization/data-visualization/Quicksight.md

-pricing etc can be discussed

 Quicksight -> Enterprse addition is a good use-case of big organizations .Because these organizations have multiple readers and few authors.

+#### Reason for opting for Enterprise edition:
+- Readers
+- Hourly refresh of SPICE data
+- Secure data encryption at rest
+- Email reports

 ### PRICE:
 #### Reader: